scasBot/texting-service/README.md

 # SCAS Client Texting Service

-A web app that programatically follows up with clients within a specified time frame!
+A web app that programmatically follows up with clients within a specified time frame!

 ## Quickstart